Bill Cosby's sexual assault trial explained

 Cosby has been charged with three counts of felony aggravated indecent assault.

-With so many accusations from so many different women, Cosby’s reputation over the past few years has been shattered, and that’s sure to complicate the upcoming trial even more.
+With so many accusations from so many different women over the years, Cosby’s reputation over the past few years has been shattered, and that’s sure to complicate the upcoming trial even more.

 Here’s everything you need to know about the case.